 What you’ll find: Chicago’s first distillery since Prohibition, KOVAL crafts organic single-barrel spirits from scratch in the Ravenswood neighborhood.
 They’re known for their signature style of whiskey and their grain-to-bottle philosophy that’s been passed down through generations.

-Insider tip: Sign up for one of Koval’s cocktail classes or whiskey workshops, designed for everyone from beginners to more advanced mixologists.
-5121 N. Ravenswood Ave., Ravenswood
+Insider tip: Sign up for one of Koval’s mixology classes or whiskey workshops, plus other fun events like yoga and cocktails.

 CH Distillery